temporalio/documentation/docs/application-development/features.md

 ## Side Effects

-Side Effects are used to execute nondeterministic code, such as generating a UUID or a random number, without compromising deterministic in the Workflow.
-This is done by storing the nondeterministic results of the Side Effect into the Workflow [Event History](/workflows/#event-history).
+Side Effects are used to execute non-deterministic code, such as generating a UUID or a random number, without compromising deterministic in the Workflow.
+This is done by storing the non-deterministic results of the Side Effect into the Workflow [Event History](/workflows/#event-history).

 A Side Effect does not re-execute during a Replay.
 Instead, it returns the recorded result from the Workflow Execution Event History.